mgsb/battlab/README.md

 * Usable from CLI and GUI applications
 * Cross-platform

+The battery modeling feature of the original BattLab-One application is not implemented here.
+This module is solely for data acquisition.

 Use `help(BattLabOne)` for docs.

 A command-line utility is provided in `bl1cli.py`.
 Invoke using `python3 -m battlab` or `bl1cli` after installing via `setup.py` or `pip3 install`.